jamesstout/newznab/README.md

 **Newznab all in one Script**

+*IMPORTANT*
 Be sure to edit the paths, the mysql username, password, database, retention and backfill days.

+Read the files in misc/testing and edit as needed. 'update_cleanup.php' will not do anything without editing the file first.

 Copy nzb-importmodified.php to www/admin/ and edit as needed.